 This subsection establishes reserve requirements for all contracts classified as deposit-type contracts defined in SSAP No. 50 in the AP&P Manual.

-Minimum reserve requirements for deposit-type contracts are those requirements as found in VM-A, VM-C and VM-22, as applicable.
+Minimum reserve requirements for deposit-type contracts are those requirements as found in VM-A, VM-C, VM-V, and VM-22, as applicable.

-For deposit-type contracts with pre-defined cash flows and no withdrawal permitted prior to the contract maturity date that are not in scope of VM-22, the company may elect to consistently determine statutory maximum valuation rates with the following adjustments to the requirements found in Model #820:
+For deposit-type contracts with pre-defined cash flows and no withdrawal permitted prior to the contract maturity date that are not in scope of VM-22 or VM-V, the company may elect to consistently determine statutory maximum valuation rates with the following adjustments to the requirements found in Model #820:

 The statutory maximum valuation rate shall be determined monthly;